mrcjkb/rustaceanvim/README.md

 mason.nvim and nvim-lspconfig issues, or configuring rustaceanvim to use a rust-analyzer installation that is managed by mason.nvim.

+#### I am not seeing diagnostics in a standalone file

+rust-analyzer has limited support for standalone files.
+Many diagnostics come from Cargo.
+If you're not in a Cargo project, you won't see any Cargo diagnostics.

 ## :link: Related Projects

 - [`rouge8/neotest-rust`](https://github.com/rouge8/neotest-rust)